-The Best of The Best: An American Market LeCoultre w/ Fancy Lugs
+The Best of The Best: An American Market LeCoultre with Fancy Lugs

-I first saw this watch years back when visiting Eric Wind, and at this time any Jaeger-LeCoultre timepiece was something of an obsession.
+I first saw this watch years back when visiting Eric Wind, and at the time any Jaeger-LeCoultre timepiece was somewhat of an obsession.
 To this day, I have only seen one other mention of this specific watch - an IG post from a Christie’s New York auction in 2002.
 Although it is the same style, I am not certain it is the same watch.

-The dial the first thing that I am enamored by.
-It is made Fabrique de Cadran Stern Frères.
+The dial the first detail I was enamored with.
+It is made by Fabrique de Cadran Stern Frères.
 The watch features an attractive numeral style found on models such as the Rolex Padellone, as well as various Patek Philippe and Movado models.
-The “LeCoultre” branding is displayed in a cartouche above vertical grooved layers from a straight lines of a hand engine-turned guilloche.
+The “LeCoultre” branding is displayed in a cartouche above a vertical grooved section of an engine-turned guilloche.
 The sixty minute markers are drilled into the white track.
 One of the very cool aspects to the watch is the gold colored barley guilloche, or grain d'orge on the exterior of the dial.
-The interior of the dial has a vertical guilloche in black.

 Image credit: Roni

-It is very similar to the dials found in Markowski Patek Philippe models which are exceedingly rare.
-Oftentimes, collectors will DM Roni Madvani asking “HOW MUCH?!?!” to buy his collection only to get a snarky response on his IQ stories which is quite funny to watch.
-To the best of my knowledge, no-one has ever successfully bought a watch from Roni with this opening line, so do with that what you will.
+It is very similar to those seen in Markowski Patek Philippe models such as the reference 2549, and reference 2550 which are exceedingly rare.
+Oftentimes, collectors will DM Roni Madvani asking “HOW MUCH?!?!” to buy his these radical Pateks only to get a snarky response on his IQ stories which is quite funny to watch.
+These are most likely his most prized references in his collection, so it is quite enjoyable to watch him hold the watches with the grip of death amongst daily inquires.
+To the best of my knowledge, no-one has ever successfully purchased a watch from him with this approach.

-This watch is certainly not an everyday watch and I’d argue it is more of a novelty timepiece.
-One of those watches that are just so beautiful from an object or art perspective that you cannot help but to want to own.
-Wearing a watch like this is much different to wearing a classic Memovox reference E 855 or reference E 850.
-These models are from the same period, but much stronger cases with the screw-down rinds on the back.
+This LeCoultre is certainly not an everyday watch and I’d argue it is more of a novelty timepiece than one I would be wearing frequently.
+These types of watches that are just so beautiful from an object or art perspective that you cannot help but to want to own.
+Wearing a watch like this is much different to wearing a classic Jaeger-LeCoultre Memovox reference E 855 or Memovox reference E 850.
+These models are from the same period, but much stronger cases construction with the screw-down rings on the back.

 The Extract from the Archives mentions the “model [was] intended exclusively for the U.S. market” and that the production date is 1953.
 Presumably this is the date of the movement’s production and the casing would have likely occurred sometime after, or in the following years.
 No reference number is mentioned which is common for U.S. LeCoultre models and to the best of my research none exists.
 It is possible that one day a catalog or advertisement will surface lending insight to a “nickname” for the model or and additional context.